farcaster-project/RFCs/01-high-level-overview.md

 Taker and maker roles are dissociated from swap roles.
 They are used in the negotiation phase.
 A taker can later be transformed into an Alice or a Bob role when moving from the negotiation phase into the swap phase, and vice versa.

 The maker role offers a trade, via the public offer.
 Its proposal sets the amounts, the asset pair, and what role each participant takes in the swap.
 There is no special limitation on what a proposal can be in theory.
-The taker then sends the offer to whom might accept it.
+The maker then sends the offer to potential takers.

 A taker inspects an offer and decides whether or not to engage in the trade.